WHAT TO EXPECT DURING HAIR TRANSPLANT RECOVERY

 Hair Colouring and Cosmetics: Do not dye your hair for four weeks following the procedure.
 Do not use cosmetic camouflage agents (Instant Hair) for at least seven days following your surgical hair restoration procedure.
 When applying the cosmetics or washing them out, be very gentle through day 10.

-Sun: Please avoid unprotected exposure to sunlight for three months.
+Sun: Please avoid unprotected sun exposure and direct sun exposure to sunlight for three months.
 Wear a hat when you are going to be outside.
 After two weeks you may use a strong sunscreen with an SPF of 30+.
+Protecting your scalp from sun exposure is important for the healing of transplanted follicles and maintaining long-term results.